JavaScript Fundamentals

 Map Object

-is a collection of key-value pairs where keys
+A Map is a collection of key-value pairs where keys

 can be any value (including objects, functions, or primitive